mithril-security/blindai/docs/docs/getting-started/why-blindai.md

-# Why BlindAI?
+# Why BlindBox?
 ________________

 Recent Large Language Model (LLM) releases, such as Whisper and ChatGPT, have skyrocketed the adoption and democratization of LLMs across all industries.
 Whilst these are extraordinary models which can be provide great benefits across a multitude of use cases, we believe that we need to take action to ensure we have solutions that protect confidential data whilst using those models.
 Take ChatGPT's example: thousands of employees used it - unrestricted - to help them in their tasks, feeding it company data that could then be accessed by any OpenAI employee.

-This is why we have created BlindAI, so developers can deploy their SAAS solutions in a protected highly isolated environment which ensures no one can access their data.
+This is why we have created BlindBox, so developers can deploy their SAAS solutions in a protected highly isolated environment which ensures no one can access their data.

 ## Example: Secure LLM application deployment for hospitals
 ____________________________________________